openownership/bods-dev-handbook/testing.md

 ]
 ```

-Start from this, and add only the field you are testing.
+Start from a minimal statement like this, and add only the field you are testing.
 If you are testing a field in a nested object (eg. `publicationDetails/publisher/name`) you may need to add more data to cover additional required fields (eg. `publicationDetails/publicationDate`).
-Check the schema itself to find out which fields are required for the various components.
+Check the schema itself to find out which fields are required for the various objects.

-After adding new files make sure **run the tests** (`pytest tests/test_data.py`) to check they pass.
+After adding new files make sure to **run the tests** (`pytest tests/test_data.py`) to check they pass.

 #### Docs and examples